tangrams/tangram-docs/pages/Shaders-Overview.md

 GPUs started migrating to PCs in the 80s, and by the 90s were very common.
 Today nearly every PC, laptop, and smartphone has a graphics chip on it, and they all run shaders.

-This “shaders” are code using a “shading language” in our case, the openGL shader language or GLSL.
-Learning to code in this programing language have his own particularities because of it parallel nature.
-If you are new to it we encourage you to check [The Book of Shaders](http://thebookofshaders.com), a easy step-by-step introduction to GLSL programming.
+These shaders are written using a “shading language” – Tangram uses the openGL shader language, or GLSL.
+Learning to code in this language has its particularities because of its parallel nature.
+If you are new to it we encourage you to check out [The Book of Shaders](http://thebookofshaders.com), a easy step-by-step introduction to GLSL programming.

 ## Shaders inside Tangram